-Each member of the SNEL Board held one directorship as of 31 December 2022.
-In accordance with MIFDPRU 8.3.2R, directorships in organisations which do not pursue predominantly commercial objectives are not included, and counted directorships held within the SF group as a single directorship.
+Each member of the SNEL Board held one directorship except for the Chair of the Board who held four directorships as at 31 December 2023.
+In accordance with MIFDPRU 8.3.2R, directorships in organisations which do not pursue predominantly commercial objectives are not included, and directorships held within the SFC group are counted as a single directorship.